andrewklayk/humancompatible-train/README.md

 This repository uses [Hydra](https://hydra.cc/) to manage parameters; see `experiments/conf` for configuration files.
 * To change the parameters of the experiment, such as the number of runs for each algorithm, run time, the dataset used (*note: for now supports only Folktables*) - use `experiment.yaml`.
-* To change the dataset settings - such as file location - or do dataset-specific adjustments, use `data/{dataset_name}.yaml`
+* To change the dataset settings - such as file location - or do dataset-specific adjustments - such as the configuration of the protected attributes - use `data/{dataset_name}.yaml`
 * To change algorithm hyperparameters, use `alg/{algorithm_name}.yaml`.
 * To change constraint hyperparameters, use `constraint/{constraint_name}.yaml`